-In addition to a wide variety of courses on diverse aspects of Asia, the program encourages students to participate in a study abroad program centered in Kunming (China), Kyoto (Japan), Seoul (Korea) or extended study opportunities in Japan and China.
-Students are also invited to consider living in the Asia Interest House, which provides a stimulating living and learning environment.
+In addition to a wide variety of courses on diverse aspects of Asia, the program encourages students to participate in a study abroad program centered in Kunming (China), Kyoto (Japan), Seoul (Korea), extended study opportunities, or approved programs in various areas of Asia.

 Each year, the Asian Studies Program offers a diverse range of courses and an exciting program of films, speakers, artistic performances, and exhibits.
 These activities usually complement course offerings, but they are normally open to the public as well.